June in Lisbon means grilled sardines and Sto Antonio and the feast days of the santos populares (“popular saints” or “people’s saints”)…

 Look for streamers strung over the roads, music in the streets – often live – and fresh sardines grilled over charcoal, served on a slice of hearty bread.
 The most famous festivities are in the Alfama, but almost every neighbourhood has their own arraial for the Popular Saints.

-The biggest party, though, is on the Avenida da Liberdade, where people gather to watch the marchas populares, in which the bairros (neighbourhoods) compete with coreographed march/dances down the Avenida.
-This year the marches will be held on June 12th, and if you happen to be in town that evening, you should stop by, since it really is quite a spectacle.
+The biggest party, though, is on the Avenida da Liberdade, where people gather to watch the marchas populares.
+This is the giant parade in which the bairros (neighbourhoods) compete with coreographed march/dances down the Avenida.
+The marches are held on June 12th–the 13th is a holiday, so people can sleep in.
+If you happen to be in town that evening, you should stop by, since it really is quite a spectacle.
 The whole event will be televised, as well, but it loses much of its flavor that way.

-The weeks of the Popular Saints are an excelent excuse to visit Lisbon, since it’s the time of year when the Portuguese–normally a private and somewhat reserved people–are the most open and friendly.
+The weeks of the Popular Saints are an excelent excuse to visit Lisbon.
+It’s the time of year when the Portuguese–normally a private and somewhat reserved people–are the most open and friendly.
 I’ve even seen Portuguese families invite total strangers and tourists to share their dinner of grilled sardines.